JinleYe/online_store/README.md

 ## Acknowledgments:

-We would like to thank the Bright Network Technology Academy team and especially our trainers Anna and Richard!
+We would like to thank the Bright Network Technology Academy team, and a special shouout to Iain, Anna and Richard!